- Dogs with thin coats, puppies, older dogs, and those with certain health conditions like arthritis are especially vulnerable to frigid temperatures.

 -

-DIY Dog house Heater
+DIY Dog House Heater

 If you don’t want to invest in a dog house heater, there are simpler solutions out there that won’t put a strain on your wallet.
 One such solution is a DIY heater which you can make using uncooked rice and a sock.
 You can heat it in the microwave before placing it in your dog house to keep them toasty.
 While this may only be a short-term solution, it’s an effective one that doesn’t require any electricity.